Scattering theory in a weighted $L^2$ space for a class of the defocusing inhomogeneous nonlinear Schr\"odinger equation: Introduction

-Then the \emph{(INLS)} is locally well-posed in $H^1(\R^d)$.
-Moreover, the solutions satisfy $u \in L^p_{\emph{loc}}(\R, L^q(\R^d))$ for any Schr\"odinger admissible pair $(p,q)$. \end{theorem} Note that the result of Guzman \cite{Guzman} about the local well-posedness of (INLS) in $H^1(\R^d)$ is weaker than the one of Genoud-Stuart \cite{GenoudStuart}.
-Precisely, it does not treat the case $d=1$, and there is a restriction on the validity of $b$ when $d=2$ or $3$.
-Although the result showed by Genoud-Stuart is strong, but one does not know whether the local solutions belong to $L^p_{\text{loc}}(\R, L^q(\R^d))$ for any Schr\"odinger admissible pair $(p,q)$.
-This property plays an important role in proving the scattering for the defocusing (INLS).
-Our first result is the following local well-posedness in $H^1(\R^d)$ which improves Guzman's result on the range of $b$ in the two and three spatial dimensions. \begin{theorem} Let
+Then $\inls$ is locally well-posed in $H^1(\R^d)$.
+Moreover, local solutions to $\inls$ satisfy $u \in L^p_{\loc}$ $((-T_*,T^*),W^{1,q} (\R^d))$ for any Schr\"odinger admissible pair $(p,q)$, where $(-T_*,T^*)$ is the maximal time interval of existence. \end{theorem} Note that the result of Guzm\'an \cite{Guzman} about the local well-posedness for $\inls$ in $H^1(\R^d)$ is weaker than the one of Genoud and Stuart \cite{GS}.
+More precisely, it does not treat the case $d=1$, and there is a restriction on the validity of $b$ when $d=2$ or $3$.
+Although the result showed by Genoud and Stuart is strong, but one does not know whether local solutions to $\inls$ belong to $L^p_{\text{loc}}((-T_*,T^*), W^{1,q}(\R^d))$ for any Schr\"odinger admissible pair $(p,q)$.
+This property plays an important role in proving the scattering for the defocusing $\inls$.
+Our first result is the following local well-posedness in $H^1(\R^d)$ which improves Guzm\'an's result on the range of $b$ in the two and three spatial dimensions. \begin{theorem} Let

 or

 or

 or